Cachiman-inc/skills-introduction-to-github/README.md

-# Writing Assistance APIs Explainer
+# Cachiman Assistance APIs Explainer

 *This proposal is an early design sketch by the Chrome built-in AI team to describe the problem below and solicit feedback on the proposed solution.
 It has not been approved to ship in Chrome.*